Mad Love (2001 film): Plot

 Tordesillas, 1554.
-Seventy-four years old, Queen Joanna of Castile, called Juana la Loca (Joanna the Madwoman), is still mourning the loss of her husband who died a half century before.
+Seventy-four years old, Queen Joanna of Castile, called Joanna the Madwoman, still mourns her husband who died a half-century before.
 Joanna remembers with emotion the man she loved passionately, but who brought her ruin.
-She does not fear death, she says, because death would allow her to be reunited with her husband.
+She does not fear death, she says, because death would reunite her with him.
 Their story goes back almost 60 years.

-In 1496, Joanna, the third child of the Catholic Monarchs Ferdinand II of Aragon and Isabella I of Castile, is leaving Spain through the port of Laredo.
-She is headed to Flanders to marry the Archduke of Austria, Philip, nicknamed the Handsome, a man she has never laid eyes on.
+In 1496, Joanna, third child of the Catholic Monarchs Ferdinand II of Aragon and Isabella I of Castile, is leaving Spain.
+She is headed to Flanders to marry the Archduke of Austria, Philip, nicknamed the Handsome, a man she has never seen.
 The marriage has been arranged for political purposes.
 Joanna's siblings and her mother, Queen Isabella, bid her farewell.

-Once in Flanders, Joanna, young and inexperienced, is immediately smitten by her handsome fiancé.
-He is equally pleased with his beautiful bride and orders the marriage to take place at that very moment so they can consummate their marriage without any delay.
+In Flanders, Joanna, young and inexperienced, is immediately smitten by her fiancé.
+He is equally pleased with his beautiful bride and orders the marriage to take place instantly so they can consummate it straightaway.
 Their union is initially a great success.
 The political alliance between their two countries has been consolidated and Joanna and Philip are very attracted to each other.
-With his good looks and bed manners, Philip completely captivates his wife.
-Their passionate love making soon produces results.
-Joanna has a daughter, followed shortly after by a son.

-This combination of love, lust and emotional dependency make the passionate Joanna deeply attached to her husband.
-Her love becomes consuming, but the intensity of her passion turns Philip away.
-He is a restless man who finds entertainment in going hunting and in the arms of other women.
-The deaths of Joanna's brother, the stillbirth of her brother's daughter, her older sister's death and her sister's son's death unexpectedly make her heir of the Castilian and Aragones crowns.
+Their passionate sex soon produces results.
+Joanna has a daughter, followed shortly by a son.
+Her love for her husband becomes consuming, but the intensity of her passion turns Philip away.
+He is a restless man who finds entertainment in hunting and in other women.
+Several family deaths unexpectedly make Joanna heir of the Castilian and Aragonese crowns.
 However, she is not interested in government.
-Obsessed with her husband, Joanna surprises him in bed with a lover, who Joanna later successfully identifies as Inés de Brabante, one of the court ladies.
-In a fit of jealousy, Joanna cuts the hair of her rival.
-While Joanna despairs at her husband’s unfaithfulness, she receives further bad news.
-Her mother has died.
-Joanna thus becomes Queen of Castile and has to return to her kingdom.
-Her tantrums over her husband’s infidelities have made her start to become known as Joanna the Mad.
+Obsessed with her husband, Joanna surprises him in bed with a lover; in a fit of jealousy, Joanna cuts her rival's hair.
+While Joanna despairs at her husband's unfaithfulness, she receives further bad news.
+Her mother has died: Joanna, now Queen of Castile, must return to her kingdom.
+Her tantrums over her husband's infidelities have brought her the nickname Joanna the Mad.

-At the Castilian court in Burgos, the Queen is happily greeted by her subjects, but her marital life is still in turmoil.
-Philip is soon bewitched by the charms and spells of Aixa, a Moorish prostitute who uses her sexual attraction and black magic to secure Philip's favour.
-With this new lover, the King becomes noticeably indifferent toward his wife, which adds to her increasingly insane jealousy.
+At the Castilian court in Burgos, the Queen is welcomed by her subjects, but her marital life is still in turmoil.
+Philip becomes bewitched by Aixa, a Moorish prostitute who uses her sexual attraction and black magic to secure Philip's favour.
+The King becomes noticeably indifferent toward his wife, which adds to her increasingly insane jealousy.